 Drones—robotic, unmanned aerial vehicles used for surveillance—have transformed warfare and are beginning to transform civilian life as well.
 A RAND Policy Forum will address friendly and unfriendly drones, how they are being used today, who has them, and what other applications indicate cause for concern.

 A RAND Policy Forum will address women's health, heart health, and the potential effects of gender on health with speakers Chloe Bird, Amanda Daniels, and Karol Watson.

 Two years after the revolutions that shook the political landscape of the Arab world, several countries in the region remain unsettled.
 Did the Arab Spring really change that much for the better, as hopes of democracy seem to have faded, or is it still too soon to tell?

 Declines in energy consumption because of substantial improvements in efficiency and surging production of natural gas, oil, and renewable energy have brought the United States to the brink of energy independence.
 Join RAND to learn more about shifts in U.S. energy markets.

 Health care professionals are always looking for more effective ways to relieve and prevent suffering among their patients and to enhance the quality of care.
 Join us for a discussion on what we know—and what we need to know—about the delivery of palliative care services.

-A RAND policy forum this January will focus on the work and life of James Q. Wilson, a longtime board member of the RAND Corporation and its Pardee RAND Graduate School who was known, among other things, for his analyses of the nature of bureaucracy.
+A RAND policy forum focused on the work and life of James Q. Wilson, a longtime board member of the RAND Corporation and its Pardee RAND Graduate School who was known, among other things, for his analyses of the nature of bureaucracy.